-The short answer is no–at least in the State of California.
+The short answer is no — at least in the State of California.
 This is because California does not offer licensed certification for these types of facilities.
 This also applies to halfway houses or any type of sober living environment or facility.
-However, some outpatient and treatment centers can offer discounted, subsidized or free rent to those sober living clients who attend their rehab or detox program.
+However, some outpatient and treatment centers can offer discounted, subsidized, or free rent to those sober living clients who attend their rehab or detox program, such as The District Recovery Center.
 The exact details depend upon the individual’s situation and needs.

 In most states, sober living homes are expected to be completely financially independent, so they typically do not accept health insurance from any provider, nor do they accept state health coverage (ex: MedicAid) to cover costs.
 Of course, insurance coverage does vary according to the provider and specific plan, so it’s worth checking your individual plan to check eligibility.
 Some insurance plans do cover at least part of ongoing addiction treatment, such as therapy visits, which residents continue to participate in while residing in a sober living home.
 Most sober living homes require residents to pay rent and cover their own additional costs.
 This is part of the reason sober living homes encourage residents to find employment or job training; it helps them integrate paying bills and rent into their routine just as they would in the outside world.